SmarterApp/TDS_SessionService/README.md

-SESSION_DB_HOST=[IP address or FQDN of the MySQL database server that hosts the TDS session database] SESSION_DB_PORT=[The port on which the MySQL database server listens] SESSION_DB_NAME=[The name of the TDS session database (typically "session")] SESSION_DB_USER=[The MySQL user account with sufficient privileges to read from the configs and session databases] SESSION_DB_PASSWORD=[The password for the MySQL user account]
+SESSION_DB_HOST=[IP address or FQDN of the MySQL database server that hosts the TDS session database] SESSION_DB_PORT=[The port on which the MySQL database server listens] SESSION_DB_NAME=[The name of the TDS session database (typically "session")] SESSION_DB_USER=[The MySQL user account with sufficient privileges to read from the session databases] SESSION_DB_PASSWORD=[The password for the MySQL user account]
 ```